iamjuandis/juandis.com/src/assets/content/README.md

 #### Headline

-A refined experience to "rentabilizar" and manage your unique and special clothing.
+A refined experience to make profitable and manage your unique and special clothing

 #### Company

 We Are Angular, Colombia

+Overview

+Get2Wear is a

 ------